Generic Name: sulfur hexafluoride

 8 USE IN SPECIFIC POPULATIONS

-Effectiveness in pediatric patients has been established for use in ultrasonography of the liver for characterization of focal liver lesions from adequate and well controlled trials in adult patients and a clinical study of 44 pediatric patients.
-Safety was based on evaluation of published literature involving use of Lumason in over 900 pediatric patients.
+Effectiveness in pediatric patients has been established for use in ultrasonography of the liver for characterization of focal liver lesions from adequate and well controlled trials in adult patients and a clinical study of 44 pediatric patients [see Clinical Studies (14)].
+Safety of intravenous use of Lumason was based on evaluation of published literature involving use of Lumason in over 900 pediatric patients.
 Non-fatal anaphylaxis was reported in one pediatric patient.

 Of the total number of 6856 adult patients in clinical studies of Lumason, 39% were 65 and over, while 11% were 75 and older.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly or younger patients, but greater sensitivity of some older individuals cannot be ruled out.